Chapter 3: Creating a Travel Request App

 - Chpt.3: Creating a Travel Request App

 Let’s try creating a more useful Travel Request App as a practical challenge in this tutorial.
 Since we are going to make it by remodelling the App you made in Chapter 2, open that within the Modeler.
-[App Setting] > [Detail] button > [Edit].
+[App Setting] > Click on the target line > [Edit].

 The version number in the figure may be different from yours but don’t worry about this.